tbnobody/OpenDTU-docs/docs/firmware/language_pack.md

 ## Summary

-Language packs currently contain the translations for the web interface.
+Language packs currently contain the translations for the web interface and the display.
-Additional translations for e.g. the display will follow.
+Additional translations for e.g. the event log will follow.

 ## File structure